-A cyber-attack could happen anywhere and to anyone with an electronic device connected to the internet.
-Cyber incidents may cause physical disruptions in critical infrastructure, which can affect a jurisdiction or a power grid.
+Cyber-attacks are not oriented geographically and may occur anywhere and to anyone with an electronic device connected to the internet.
+Cyber incidents may cause physical disruptions in critical infrastructure, which can affect a specific jurisdiction or a power grid.